• Skip to primary navigation

 • Leftovers can be stored in the fridge, for up to 3 days, covered.

-• Reheat leftovers by adding to a pan with some extra liquid such as water, plant milk or veggie stock to thin the thick sauce.
+• Reheat leftovers by adding to a pot with some extra milk to thin the thick sauce.
 Bring to a simmer, lower the heat, and stir frequently until piping hot.
+Or reheat within a microwave.

 • Leftovers are tasty served with a baked potato and side salad.
-Or served over toasted/grilled bread for next day's lunch.
-Although my daughter enjoys chilled cheesy pasta as a snack straight from the fridge.
+Or served over toasted bread for next day's lunch.

 Nutrition